leeyates71/leeyates71.github.io/_pages/index.md

 title: "Home"
 ---

 This site will serve as the ePortfolio for my final project in CS-499 Computer Science Capstone.
-The Self-Assessment
+The professional self-assessment can be found at the Self-Assessment section of this site.
+The code review can be found at the Code Review section of this site.
+The 3 artifacts can be found at the Artifacts section of this site.
+There will be titles and links for each artifact in the Artifact section.

 ## About Me
 My name is Lee Yates.
 I am in my last term at SNHU to complete my Bachelor's degree in Computer Science.
 I started back in this program in 2018, picking up where I left off over 20  years ago.
 I have enjoyed the course material, learning multiple programming languages such as Python, Java, and C++.
 I have covered topics such as Software Test Automation, Data Structures and Algorithms, Software Development Lifecycle, and Object Oriented Analysis.
 I am the proud father of 2 daughters, both of which are currently in college.
 I have recently been blessed with the newest addition to the family in the form of a granddaughter.